 What do you mean by "local"?

 Our cacao has traveled thousands of hard miles.
 And so much has gone into these beans at the farms before they even boarded a ship.
 It doesn't make sense to travel hundreds or thousands miles more.
 These beans stop here.
 They are extremely special and they are here to be appreciated and enjoyed by YOU.
 What "local" means is if you want to know exactly where your food comes from, you should be able ask!
 Any question you have about the food, the process, the packaging, and the craft - it's all fair game.
 Walk, bike, paddle, take a ferry, drive, or sail in.

 Do you do tours?

 No. This is a WSDA licensed food processing facility.
-Guests are welcomed but limited to the tasting room.
+Guests are welcomed to the walk-up window and patio tent.

 Why don't you have social media?

 It is entirely possible that social media is an effective form of communication.
 Getting it up and running often gets put on the to-do list.
 But because of a mysterious aversion to it, it gets back-burnered.
 And then, like an incessant Border Collie, circles back and nips at my heels.
 I am holding good intentions to at least get a rudimentary social media skeleton set up to accommodate those who can only converse in ether land.
 If it was all up to me though, communications would be like making chocolate; it would all be written on beautiful parchment with quill and ink and sealed with melted wax pressed with the family crest or some secret symbol.
 Hand delivered, of course.

 So, where can I buy The Cocoa Forge's bars and products?